Robin-Hoodie/gatsby-plugin-babel-plugin-typescript-to-proptypes/README.md

 To get started, install this plugin and `babel-plugin-typescript-to-proptypes` by running

-`npm i gatsby-plugin-babel-plugin-typescript-to-proptypes babel-plugin-typescript-to-proptypes` or
+`npm i -D gatsby-plugin-babel-plugin-typescript-to-proptypes babel-plugin-typescript-to-proptypes` or
-`yarn add gatsby-plugin-babel-plugin-typescript-to-proptypes babel-plugin-typescript-to-proptypes`
+`yarn add --dev gatsby-plugin-babel-plugin-typescript-to-proptypes babel-plugin-typescript-to-proptypes`

 We need to install both as `babel-plugin-typescript-to-proptypes` is a peer dependency of this plugin.